Austria’s Mayer wins Olympic super-G, breaks Norway’s streak

 Jansrud, the defending champion in super-G, was 0.18 behind Mayer’s time of 1 minute, 24.44 seconds.
 He missed the chance to extend Norway’s winning run in men’s Olympic super-G – a four-race streak that began at the 2002 Salt Lake City Olympics.

-Aksel Lund Svindal, the 2010 Olympic champion in super-G, placed fifth after taking Mayer’s downhill title on Friday.
+Aksel Lund Svindal, the 2010 Olympic champion in super-G, placed fifth on day after taking Mayer’s downhill title.

 Mayer’s toughness was perhaps the least surprising part of his performance.
 He broke two vertebrae in his back in a crash at a World Cup downhill in Val Gardena, Italy, in 2015.
 He underwent surgery and spent 11 days in a hospital and did not race again that season.